 The Center offers many community events throughout the year.
 Some are monthly activities, others are held annually.
 Both types of events are enjoyed by both members of the Art Center and the community at large.
 Among them are:

 Gallery of Holiday Shops

-Gallery of Holiday Shops and Bake Sale is our annual fine art and craft sale held in November each year.
+Gallery of Holiday Shops and Bake Sale is our annual fine art and craft sale now held in December.
 Gallery of Holiday Shops features handmade fine crafts such as jewelry of all descriptions, functional and fine craft ceramics, baskets, hand-forged ironwork, crocheted accessories, small quilted items, handcrafted wooden boxes, and a wonderful array of paintings and photography by regional artists.